Ikedichi-Azuh/Environmental-Statistics-Lecture-12-CART-Random-Forest-Bagging-and-Boosting/README.md

 Flexible regression models can capture these complex patterns, but increased flexibility also increases the risk of overfitting.
 A central challenge in predictive modelling is therefore:

-\textbf{How can we build flexible models that generalize well to new data?}
+**How can we build flexible models that generalize well to new data ?**

 Classification and Regression Trees (CART) provide a flexible approach by dividing the predictor space into regions using recursive binary splits.